KristinaProject/ecth-a-sketch/README.md

 I did this for learning purpose.

-You van play around in githubpages:  https://kristinaproject.github.io/ecth-a-sketch/
+You can play around in githubpages:  https://kristinaproject.github.io/ecth-a-sketch/